Home

 • In performing an external audit, you might discover potential errors that have to do with your GAAP compliance, allowing you to make changes so you can stay on track

-• Most business owners aren’t accounting experts, no matter how much they try to stay in the loop—but an external audit is a great learning opportunity and can further educate business owners on the ins and outs of their financials
+• Most business owners aren’t accounting experts, no matter how much they try to stay in the loop.
+An external audit is a great learning opportunity and can further educate business owners on the ins and outs of their financials

 Taxes are heavily reliant on accounting.
 What you owe and what you can deduct depend on the information you have in your accounting system.
-Furthermore, your business structure and accounting method affect how you file, when your taxes are due, and what taxes you are required to pay.
+Your business structure and accounting method affects how you file, when your taxes are due, and what taxes you must pay.

-On the other hand, taxes impact the net income your business ends up making.
+On the other hand, taxes impact your business’s net income.
 Here’s how:

 • Depending on your business type, what you owe for taxes directly affects your net earnings.